Toyota recalls nearly 1.9M RAV4s to fix batteries that can move during hard turns and cause a fire

 Toyota said it is still preparing a fix.
 When the remedy is ready, dealers will replace the hold-down clamp, battery tray and positive terminal cover with improved ones.
 The company said it will notify owners by late December.

-Toyota not say in its statement whether the problem has caused any fires or injuries.
-A message was left seeking comment from a company spokesman.
+Toyota declined to say if the problem had caused any fires, crashes or injuries.

 Owners can check to see if their RAV4s are involved by going to www.nhtsa.gov/recalls and entering their vehicle identification number.